mozilla/code-review/docs/debugging.md

 It's possible to configure alerts on your account when a metric goes under a certain level.

+### Heroku

+You'll need access to the `mozillacorporation` group on Heroku.
+Request on Bugzilla to be added in the mozillian group `heroku-members`.
+You'll then be able to login through SSO on Heroku.
+Once on Heroku, an existing admin for the code-review platform needs to upgrade your rights so you can manage the related applications.

+Finally you'll be able to see recent logs for the code review dynos (backend & events).
+That's helpful if Papertrail has issues.

 ### Frontend

 The code review frontend hosted on https://code-review.moz.tools (production) and https://code-review.testing.moz.tools (testing) offer a pretty good overview of what is going on in the system.